duneroadrunner/scpptool/README.md

 ##### Accessing sublifetimes

-Now, if we can revisit the earlier part where we were learning to associate lifetime labels with function parameters, and consider a situation where we are interested in, not the lifetime of the parameter directly, but perhaps the (maximum known lower bound) lifespan of an object that the parameter references.
+Now, if we can revisit the earlier part where we were learning to associate lifetime labels with function parameters, and consider a situation where we are interested in, not the lifetime of the parameter directly, but perhaps the lifespan (range) of an object that the parameter references.
 We can use the `CLARefObj2` `struct` we defined earlier for this example:

 ```cpp
 struct CLARefObj2 : public mse::rsv::XScopeTagBase, public mse::rsv::ContainsNonOwningScopeReferenceTagBase {